GIT Making changes and commit

 $ git commit -a

-which will automatically notice any modified (but not new) files, add them to the index, and commit, all in one step.
+This will automatically notice any modified (but not new) files, add them to the index, and commit, all in one step.
+To add all.

 A note on commit messages: Though not required, it’s a good idea to begin the commit message with a single short (less than 50 character) line summarizing the change, followed by a blank line and then a more thorough description.
 The text up to the first blank line in a commit message is treated as the commit title, and that title is used throughout Git.
 For example, git-format-patch[1] turns a commit into email, and it uses the title on the Subject line and the rest of the commit in the body.